FrankDoka/Doka-front-end/content/test-projects/frank-doka-project-3/test/index.md

     - Craft and launch a Jenkins pipeline to automate the build, test, and deployment processes, ensuring consistent and streamlined updates.

 ## Conclusion
 I demonstrated the synergy of automation and cloud solutions by integrating pivotal tools like Docker, Jenkins, Terraform, and Ansible to create a robust CI/CD pipeline.
-Ansible, with its dynamic inventory, further strengthened our deployment process, ensuring configuration consistency across environments.
+Ansible, with its dynamic inventory, further strengthened our deployment process, ensuring configuration consistency.
+The Jenkins pipeline enhanced the automation for deploying and also updating the web server.